VerifyTests/DiffEngine/docs/mdsource/tray.source.md

 <img src="..\src\DiffEngineTray.Tests\MenuBuilderTest.Full.verified.png">

+### Open on left

+By default, when a diff is opened, the temp file will be on the left and the target file will be on the right.
+To invert this, select "Open on left".

 ### Grouping

 Moves and deletes will be grouped by the containing solution.
 In the above, the files exist in DiffEngine, so the they are grouped under it.